bluekvirus/Stage.js/implementation/HOWTO.md

         "string": "translation",
         //or
         "string": {
-           "_default": "", //the default translating if not specifying namespace "namespace-a": "",
+           "_default": "", //the default translation if not specifying namespace "namespace-a": "",
            "namespace-b": "",
            "senario-x": "",